 5. King Edward III outlawed bowling in 1366, so that his troops would stay focused on practicing archery.

 6. Until 1905, bowling balls were made of wood!
 Can you imagine how difficult it would be to hit the pocket with a wooden ball?
+It's difficult enough to hit the pocket with a great bowling ball made of modern materials!

 7. Bowling began using a ball without holes.
 The bowler would place the ball between their legs and then slide on their stomach to push the ball towards the pins.